Erie, Colorado

-The Town of Erie is a Statutory Town located in Weld and Boulder counties, Colorado, United States.
-The town population was 30,038 at the 2020 United States Census, a +65.64% increase since the 2010 United States Census.
+The Town of Erie is a Home Rule Town located in Weld and Boulder counties, Colorado, United States.
+The town population was 30,038 at the 2020 United States census, a +65.64% increase since the 2010 United States census.
 At the 2020 census, 17,387 (58%) Erie residents lived in Weld County and 12,651 (42%) lived in Boulder County.
 Erie is a part of the Denver-Aurora, CO Combined Statistical Area and the Front Range Urban Corridor.

 Erie is located just west of Interstate 25, with easy access to Interstate 70, Denver International Airport and Colorado's entire Front Range.
 Erie's Planning Area spans 48 sqmi, extending from the north side of State Highway 52 south to State Highway 7, and between US 287 on the west and Interstate 25 to the east.
 Erie is approximately 35 minutes from Denver International Airport, 25 minutes from Denver and 20 minutes from Boulder.

 The town was named after Erie, Pennsylvania, the former home of early settler Richard Van Valkenburg.